 The Fall Creators Update brought some considerable changes.
 These updates don’t radically change Windows 10, but they do make modifications around the operating system that you’ll notice.

 One of these is Windows’s new ability to re-open programs after you reboot.
-In prior versions, Windows would start you with a blank slate (aside from startup programs).
+In prior versions, Windows would start with a blank slate.
 Now, Windows tries to open the apps you had running when you last shut down.

 If you don’t like this, Microsoft’s solution is that you should simply close all programs before you shut down.
 But that’s not really a solution, is it?
 We can do better.